wdghzym/HollowKnight.BenchDeploy/ReadMe.md

    superDash + left(Joystick / D-Pad / keyboard) at Paused

 - Multi Bench (MAX 5 NOW) <br>
-   Deploy Bench use superDash + down or Benchwarp hotkey DB <br>
+   Deploy Bench use superDash + down (or Benchwarp hotkey DB.
+Disabled by default) <br>
-   Warp Bench use superDash + left left..  or Benchwarp hotkey ..WWD <br>
+   Warp Bench use superDash + left left..(or Benchwarp hotkey ..WWD Disabled by default)<br>
    one bench each scene

+- WarpToStart <br>
+   if your bench saved in unsafe room like Dream_Final, Room_Colosseum_Bronze, Pale Court <br>
+   Try Warp To Start Bench by enter "warptostart" in game <br>
+   or Enabled "Try Warp To Start" in menu_title

  # Dependencies:
 - [Benchwarp](https://github.com/homothetyhk/HollowKnight.BenchwarpMod)